Background pattern

 • If you have anorexia, bulimia, cachexia, or chronic malnutrition.

-• If you are dehydrated or hypovolemic.
+• If you suffer from dehydration or hypovolemia.

 • If you have Gilbert's disease (also known as Meulengracht's disease).